4d/docs/website/translated_docs/pt/settings/general.md

 ## Componente

-This area allows [component developers](../Extensions/develop-components.md) to configure how their component classes and functions will be exposed in the 4D method editor once the component is installed.
+This area allows [component developers](../Extensions/develop-components.md) to configure how their component classes and functions will be exposed in the 4D Code Editor once the component is installed.

 ### Component namespace in the class store